 Housing costs in Fort Washington are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Fort Washington is a decidedly white-collar town, with fully 87.67% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Fort Washington is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Fort Washington who work in office and administrative support (18.12%), management occupations (12.80%), and sales jobs (7.33%).
+Fort Washington is a decidedly white-collar town, with fully 85.81% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fort Washington is a town of professionals, managers, and service providers.
+There are especially a lot of people living in Fort Washington who work in management occupations (12.83%), office and administrative support (11.22%), and business and financial occupations (9.87%).

 Also of interest is that Fort Washington has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Fort Washington in 2010 was $44,532, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $178,128 for a family of four.
+The per capita income in Fort Washington in 2018 was $45,738, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $182,952 for a family of four.

 Fort Washington is an extremely ethnically-diverse town.
 The people who call Fort Washington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fort Washington residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Fort Washington include Irish, English, African, and Italian.
+The greatest number of Fort Washington residents report their race to be Black or African-American, followed by Asian.
+Fort Washington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.31% of the town’s residents.
+Important ancestries of people in Fort Washington include African, English, German, Nigerian, and Irish.

 The most common language spoken in Fort Washington is English.
 Other important languages spoken here include Spanish and Tagalog.